SQLite and SQLite alternatives – a comprehensive overview

 There are a bunch of options for making your life easier, if you want to use SQLite.
 You can use an object abstraction on top of it, an object-Relational-Mapper (ORM), for instance greenDAO, to avoid writing lots of SQL.
 However, you will typically still need to learn SQL and SQLite at some point.
 So what you really want is a full blown database alternative, like any of these: Couchbase Lite, Interbase, LevelDB, ObjectBox, Oracle Berkeley DB, Mongo Realm, SnappyDB, SQL Anywhere, or UnQLite.

-Bear in mind that, if you are looking to host your database centrally with apps running on small distributed devices (e.g. mobile apps, IoT apps, any apps on embedded devices etc.), there are some difficulties.
+Bear in mind that, if you are looking to host your database in the cloud with apps running on small distributed devices (e.g. mobile apps, IoT apps, any apps on embedded devices etc.), there are some difficulties.
 Firstly, this will result in higher latency, i.e. slow response-rates.
 Secondly, the offline capabilities will be highly limited or absent.
 As a result, you might have to deal with increased networking costs, which is not only reflected in dollars, but also CO2 emissions.
 On top, it means all the data from all the different app users is stored in one central place.
 This means that any kind of data breach will affect all your and your users’ data.
 Most importantly, you will likely be giving your cloud / database provider rights to that data.
 (Consider reading the general terms diligently).
 If you care about privacy and data ownership, you might therefore want to consider a local database option, as in an Edge Database.
-This way you can decide, possibly limit, what data you sync to a central instance (like the cloud).
+This way you can decide, possibly limit, what data you sync to a central instance (like the cloud or an on-premise server).

 SQLite alternatives Comparison Matrix

 To give you an overview, we have compiled a comparison table including SQLite and SQLite alternatives.
 In this matrix we look at databases that we believe are apt to run on edge devices.
 Our rule of thumb is the databases’ ability to run on Raspberry Pi type size devices.
-If you’re on mobile, click here to view the full matrix.
+If you’re reading this on mobile, click here to view the full matrix.

-SQLite C programming library; probably still 90% market share in the small devices space (personal assumption) Public domain embedded on iOS and Android Relational No No No No, but option to use SQLCipher to encrypt SQLite Flutter plugins (ORMs) for SQLite, but nothing from Hwaci No, but various unofficial extensions are available < 1 MB Hwaci
+SQLite C programming library; probably still 90% market share in the small devices space (personal assumption) Public domain embedded on iOS and Android Relational No No No No, but option to use SQLCipher to encrypt SQLite Flutter plugins (ORMs) for SQLite, but nothing from Hwaci No, but various early & unofficial extensions are available < 1 MB Hwaci

-Couchbase Mobile Embedded / portable database with P2P and central synchronization (sync) support; pricing upon request; some restrictions apply for the free version.
+Couchbase Mobile / Lite Embedded / portable database with P2P and central synchronization (sync) support; pricing upon request; some restrictions apply for the free version.
 Secure SSL.
 Partly proprietary, partly open-source, Couchbase Lite is BSL 1.1 Android / iOS JSON Documents / NoSQL db Yes Yes No Database encryption with SQLCipher (256-bit AES) Unofficial Flutter plugin for Couchbase Lite Community Edition No < 3,5 MB Couchbase

 InterBase ToGo / IBLite Embeddable SQL database.
 Proprietary Android / iOS Relational No No No 256 bit AES strength encryption No No < 1 MB Embarcadero